Who is at Fault in a T-Bone Accident in Arizona?

 What Should I Do After a T-Bone Accident in Arizona?

 If you were injured in a T-bone accident that someone else caused, then you should speak to an attorney.
-The Sun City car accident attorneys of Mushkatel, Robbins & Becker, P.L.L.C. will review the circumstances of your accident and injuries and explain your options for seeking compensation.
+The Sun City car accident attorneys of Mushkatel, Gobbato, & Kile, P.L.L.C. will review the circumstances of your accident and injuries and explain your options for seeking compensation.
 We offer an initial consultation at no charge to you.
 If we can pursue a claim for you, we will develop an accounting of all of your costs and losses and fight for maximum compensation for you.

 Because Arizona car accident claims are paid according to the comparative negligence of all parties involved, it is best to have an experienced Phoenix personal injury attorney handle your claim.
 We can investigate your claim and fight to protect your right to the compensation you and your family deserve.

-If you have been in an accident in Phoenix, Mesa, Sun City, Scottsdale, Surprise City, Glendale, Peoria or elsewhere in Arizona, call (480) 428-0992 or reach out to us online today to set up a free consultation about getting started on your case.
+If you have been in an accident in Phoenix, Mesa, Sun City, Scottsdale, Surprise City, Glendale, Peoria or elsewhere in Arizona, call (480) 428-0992 or reach out to us online today to set up a consultation about getting started on your case.